revou-fsse-feb25/milestone-1-amanahsuci/README.md

-# Milestone Project
+# Suci's Project

-#### This is an overview and documentation of my project as a software engineer.
-Feel free to visit my pages and discuss about your project or collaboration.
+#### Welcome to my **Project Repository**!
+This is an overview and documentation of my project that you'll find the code for my project that I am working on as part of my journey as a Software Engineering student.
+Feel free to explore, contribute, or give feedback.

+### Technology Used
+- HTML
+- Tailwind CSS

 ### Project Milestone 1